dreamonkey/laravel-cloudfront-url-signer/README.md

+!!!!
+THIS PACKAGE IS UNMAINTAINED !!!!
+Feel free to fork and start maintaining a copy yourself, we can link here popular forks

 # Create CloudFront signed URLs in Laravel 6+

 Easy to use Laravel 6+ wrapper around the official AWS PHP SDK which allows to sign URLs to access Private Content through CloudFront CDN